datlife/interactive-gan-visualizer/README.md

 * You can view the demo at `http://localhost:3000/`

 ## TODO list
+- [ ] Formalize installation process and deploy to production
 - [ ] Documentation
 - [ ] Fix error handlings bug
 - [ ] Update API for Image Generator